Keibert Ruiz Player Props: Nationals vs. Orioles

 Orioles Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Orioles pitching staff ranks 17th in the league.
+- The pitching staff for the Orioles has a collective 8.6 K/9, which ranks 19th in the league.

-- The Orioles have a 5.29 team ERA that ranks 25th across all league pitching staffs.
+- The Orioles have the 23rd-ranked team ERA among all MLB pitching staffs (4.97).

-- Orioles pitchers combine to rank 20th in baseball in home runs given up (22 total, 1.4 per game).
+- The Orioles rank 20th in baseball in home runs surrendered (22 total, 1.3 per game).

-- Kremer makes the start for the Orioles, his fourth of the season.
-He is 0-0 with a 9.49 ERA and eight strikeouts in 12 1/3 innings pitched.
+- Bradish (0-0) gets the starting nod for the Orioles, his second of the season.

-- In his most recent appearance on Wednesday, the righty went 4 1/3 innings against the Oakland Athletics, allowing four earned runs while surrendering five hits.
+- In his last time out -- in relief on Sunday, April 9 -- the right-hander tossed 2/3 innings against the New York Yankees while surrendering hits.

-- In three games this season, the 27-year-old has an ERA of 9.49, with 5.8 strikeouts per nine innings.
-Opponents are batting .314 against him.

 © 2023 Data Skrive.
 All rights reserved.